-Pancontinental Namibia, an entity held 33% by Africa Energy, holds a 30% participating interest in PEL 37 offshore the Republic of Namibia, resulting in Africa Energy holding an effective 10% interest in PEL 37.
-The license is operated by Tullow Namibia Limited, which holds 35% with partners ONGC Videsh and Paragon Oil and Gas holding 30% and 5%, respectively.
+The Company owns one-third of the shares of Pancontinental Namibia, which holds a 43.85% participating interest in PEL 37 offshore the Republic of Namibia.
+The Company's effective interest in PEL 37 is therefore 14.6%.
+PEL 37 is operated by Tullow, which holds a 51.15% participating interest, with Paragon Oil and Gas (Pty) Ltd. holding the remaining 5%.